thecloudgarage/spit/README.md

 terraform init && terraform validate && terraform plan && terraform apply -auto-approve
 ```
 Once done, open the locust EC2 IP suffixed by 8089 and insert the ELB url for testing.
 Validate auto-scaling.

+### Steps for k8s auto-scaling demo
+Navigate to Kubernetes directory and start executing the steps.